Martin Blessing: Career

+Commerzbank, 2001–2016

 In November 2001, Blessing joined the Commerzbank AG, where he worked for 15 years.
 Before being appointed Chief Executive Officer in 2008, he held several senior management positions; from 2001 to 2004, he was Head of Private Clients, from 2004 to 2008, he was Head of Corporate Banking and from 2006 onward he was also responsible for IT & Operations.

 One of his first moves as Commerzbank’s CEO – two weeks before the bankruptcy of Lehman Brothers – was to oversee Commerzbank’s takeover of Dresdner Bank, combining the-then second and third largest operators in the German banking market.
 He was later credited with nursing the bank back to health after it was bailed out with 18.2 billion euros by the German government in early 2009, although its share price remained under pressure.
 Following the bailout, Blessing’s pay was limited to 500,000 euros a year and he waived his right to bonus payments in 2012 as Commerzbank made just 6 million euros of net income that year.

 In his capacity as CEO, Blessing accompanied Chancellor Angela Merkel on various state visits abroad, including to China in 2010 and 2012.

+Later career

 In 2016, Blessing joined UBS.
 He served as Co-President Global Wealth Management at UBS Group AG and member of the UBS Group Executive Board.
 Prior to this, he held the position of President Wealth Management from January 2018 to February 2018 and President Personal & Corporate Banking of UBS Group AG and President UBS Switzerland as well as President of the Executive Board of UBS Switzerland AG from September 2016 to December 2017.
 In October 2019, Blessing left UBS and was succeeded by Iqbal Khan.

-On March 15, 2021, it was confirmed that Martin Blessing, together with other top managers from the financial industry, will establish the first European special purpose acquisition company (SPAC) focused on fintechs and the financial industry.
+On March 15, 2021, it was confirmed that Blessing, together with other top managers from the financial industry, would establish the first European special purpose acquisition company (SPAC) focused on fintechs and the financial industry.